zimfw/minimal/README.md

 You can customize how the current working directory is shown with the [prompt-pwd module settings].

-These advanced settings must be overridden after the theme is initialized.
+These advanced settings must be defined at the bottom of your `~/.zshrc`, after the modules are initialized with `source ${ZIM_HOME}/init.zsh`.

 Requirements
 ------------

-Requires Zim's [prompt-pwd] module to show the current working directory, and [git-info] to show git information.
+Requires Zim Framework's [prompt-pwd] module to show the current working directory, and [git-info] to show git information.

 [subnixr's minimal]: https://github.com/subnixr/minimal
 [magic-enter]: https://github.com/zimfw/magic-enter